The Impossibility Defense in Offshore Trust Cases

 No Retained Governance Roles

-The settlor should not serve as trustee, co-trustee, protector, or investment advisor.
-In Anderson, the settlors served as co-trustees and protectors.
+The settlor should not hold the role of trustee, co-trustee, protector, or investment advisor.
+In Anderson, the settlors were co-trustees and protectors.
 In Mastro, the debtor was sole advisor and protector.
 Both lost the impossibility defense because the governance roles gave them the power to influence the trustee that they claimed not to have.

 Duress Clause with Automatic Operation